nonfx/terrarium/getting_started/devops_perspective.md

 ### How to write a basic platform ??

-# Let say we have a requirement for s3 bucket which store logs for ALB.
+# Let say we have a requirement for s3 bucket.
 # Steps

 Step 1: Pick up a module for anywhere for eg: i have picked it up from terraform registry